 Hi Eric,

-So white blood cells as part of the body act are empowered to act as free agents as are we as members of the Body of Christ, but that power we have by our baptismal priesthood, is contingent on Christ who is the head of the Church.
+White blood cells, as part of the body, are empowered to act as free agents as we are, as members of the Body of Christ but the power we have, by our baptismal priesthood, is contingent on Christ who is the Head of the Church.

 John